top of page

 Especially in special education schools.
 DUH!

-It's shameful that in 2024 parents are being arrested for advocating for basic bathroom rights of their child.
-You should know, Autism parents will continue to advocate from jail, even from the grave, nothing, not even arrest will stop us.
+It's shameful that in 2024, parents are being arrested for advocating for the basic bathroom rights of their child.
+You should know, Autism parents will continue to advocate from jail, even from the grave.
+Nothing, not even arrest, will stop us.

-We also need higher standards for community bathrooms too.
-Putting lattice work around a couple of porta johns does not make our beautiful Branford Town Green more accessible for ANYONE from families with young children to the elderly and everyone able bodied or not in-between.
-Change starts right here in our home towns.
+We also need higher standards for community bathrooms.
+Putting lattice work around a couple of porta johns does not make our beautiful Branford Town Green more accessible for ANYONE—from families with young children to the elderly and everyone able-bodied or not in-between.
+Change starts right here in our hometowns.

-40% of our kids are non-verbal and they can't tell us with words.
-Teachers unions, schools officials, and the lawyers on both sides are using their inability to speak to their advantage to protect the abusers.
+40% of our kids are non-verbal and can't tell us with words.
+Teachers' unions, school officials, and the lawyers on both sides are using their inability to speak to their advantage to protect the abusers.
 Worse, they are fully invested in bullying and threatening parents who speak up.
-Parents can't so much as write a Google review to warn other parents without threat of lawsuits or having our children taken away.
+Parents can't so much as write a Google review to warn other parents without the threat of lawsuits or having our children taken away.

 a graphic warning parents